 We have made many friends, and met many people along the way that have had personal experience with one or many of these serious diseases.
 For some, their experience has been a bump in the road; for others this exposure has resulted in debilitating, life threatening illness and even death.

 There continues to be conflicting information about the risk of infection and how best to treat Lyme and other tick-borne diseases.
 Widespread belief is that many of these diseases do not occur in Colorado.
 Lack of research, inventory and surveillance efforts in Colorado has left gaps of knowledge about the prevalence and risk from ticks and diseases for our state.
-Colorado has a shortage of medical care providers with experience in recognition, diagnosis and treatment of Lyme and other tick-borne diseases.
+Many medical care providers in Colorado lack experience and training in recognition, diagnosis and treatment of Lyme and other tick-borne diseases.

-Prevention is the most effective means to avoid tick-borne illnesses; and access to accurate, timely diagnosis and care is key to a positive outcome when having contact with many of the diseases that ticks can transmit.
+Prevention is the most effective means to avoid tick-borne illnesses; and access to timely, accurate diagnosis and care is key to a positive outcome when having contact with many of the diseases that ticks can transmit.

-Our goal is to provide education, information and awareness necessary for individuals to protect themselves from exposure, recognize the diseases, and to advocate for themselves, their families and their pets when faced with an infection no matter where they live, recreate or travel.
+Our goal is to provide the education, information, and awareness necessary for individuals to protect themselves from exposure, recognize the diseases, and to advocate for themselves, their families and their pets when faced with an infection no matter where they live, work, recreate or travel.

 We are determined to help fill in the gaps of information regarding what we know about distribution and prevalence of ticks and tick-borne infections in Colorado through citizen science studies in order to better describe the risks in Colorado.

 We wish to help our Colorado medical care providers recognize, diagnose and properly treat patients faced with these sometimes debilitating or even deadly diseases.
 We are determined to support patients seeking a timely and correct diagnosis and those that are fighting chronic illness as a result of infections, most often those afflicted by Lyme disease, the most commonly reported vector borne illness in the United States.